MMansy19/Python_Projects/README.md

 # Python Projects

-These is some profissional Python Projects during my learning journey were made by clean code and problem solving principles
+These are some profissional Python Projects during my learning journey were made by clean code and problem solving principles

 ## Installation